Which items do I need to bring when I want to register?

 - a valid passport.
 EU residents may also use an identity card.
 If you have Dutch nationality, you have to show your Dutch passport or identity card;

-- original documents of events which took place abroad, such as marriage or divorce, births of your children, adoption, custody, acknowledgement of a child or death.
-For example: marriage, birth or death certificates;
+- original documents of events which took place abroad, such as birth (birth certificate) marriage (marriage certificate) or divorce, births of your children, adoption, custody, acknowledgement of a child or death (death certificate);

 - the rental or purchase contract of the home you are buying or renting;